Possessing Body Armour

-To extend your current exemption, submit an application to extend a 90-day exemption (PDF) to the Registrar.
+To extend your current exemption, submit an Application for an Exemption from the Requirement to have a Body Armour Permit (PDF) to the Registrar.

 If you can legally possess body armour without a permit or you have an exemption, you must provide the licensed salesperson you are purchasing armour from with one of the following valid pieces of photo identification: